scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Melee
 - **Level Required:** 6/15

 Can only be used against a grappled target.
-Make an unarmed attack against the targets Strength save.
+Make an unarmed attack against the targets strength save.
 On hit you slam the grappled creature into the tile behind you, knocking them prone and dealing normal unarmed damage.
 On a critical the target is dazed until the end of their next turn.
 This ends the grapple on the target.

 ***Enhanced:*** Wound die you roll count as wounds instead.